 To provide employable professional graduates to the property industry, and allied professions, and to the State and non-profit sectors: knowledgeable and skilled in the analysis of complex property investment, the valuation of specialised property and properties subject to particular legislation, in property and facilities management of buildings, and in the analysis of housing markets and policy; knowledgeable about relevant legislation and case law; and with applied research skills.
 In addition, the degree programme aims to fully satisfy the criteria for accreditation in terms of the requirements of the Royal Institution of Chartered Surveyors (RICS), the South African Council for the Property Valuers Profession (SACPVP); and to provide graduates with life skills and values.

 Outcomes of the Programme

 Upon completion of the BSc (Hons) in Property Studies degree programme, the graduate is competent to:

-- know and apply legislation and case law relevant to valuers
+know and apply legislation and case law relevant to valuers and developers.

 The minimum duration of the Degree Programme is one academic year.

 A candidate shall complete approved courses of a value required to bring the total to a minimum of 160 credits and shall comply with all prescribed curriculum requirements.